-Ground penetrating radar is a non-destructive geophysical survey that can detect subsurface features without drilling, probing, or digging.
-This method is likely to be the preferred method for exploration activities on the EPL.
+Ground-penetrating radar is likely to be the preferred method for exploration activities on the EPL.
 This will most likely be undertaken by foot.

-- ROTARY AIR BLAST (RAB) DRILLING, REVERSE CIRCULATION (RC) DRILLING AND DIAMOND DRILLING
+ROTARY AIR BLAST (RAB) DRILLING, REVERSE CIRCULATION (RC) DRILLING AND DIAMOND DRILLING

 Drilling to be undertaken in order to obtain drill core samples.
-The collected samples will be temporarily stored in plastic bags on site and transported to a sample preparation laboratory at Tschudi or in Swakopmund.
+The collected samples will be temporarily stored in plastic bags on-site and transported to a sample preparation laboratory at Tschudi or in Swakopmund.

 All exploration activities will be undertaken in programmed segments.
-The number of drill holes will be determined on results obtained through the data collection during ground penetrating radar.
+The number of drill holes will be determined on results obtained through the data collection during ground-penetrating radar.
 Equipment used during drilling shall include a trailer-mounted rig towed by a light vehicle.